tfoote/ros_ifc6410_guide/configure_the_system/README.md

 #### HARD Reboot!

-With usr moved from it's usual place your installation will not operate.
+With usr moved from its usual place your installation will not operate.
 You will need to hard powercycle to wait for `/usr` to be remounted on reboot.

 Assuming this came up lets clean up the old copy of /usr: